▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Two hundred years later, Sir Joshua Reynolds painted a portrait of a young woman stroking a dog similar in appearance to the Scottish Terrier of today.
 King James VI of Scotland was an important historical figure accompanying the history of the Scottish Terrier.
 In the century 17, When King James VI became James I of England, sent six Terrier – believes that the precursors of the Scottish Terrier- a French monarch as a gift.
 His love and adoration for the race, It is said that you increased its popularity around the world.

-In the century 19, in the Highlands of Scotland, including the Isle of Skye, the Terrier were abundant, originally known by the generic term “shorthair” or ” Skye Terrier“.
+In the century 19, in the Highlands of Scotland, including the Isle of Skye, the Terrier were abundant, originally known by the generic term "short-haired" or " Skye Terrier«.
 Towards the end of the century 19, it was decided to separate these Scottish Terriers and develop pure blood lines and specific breeds.

 Originally, the breeds were separated into two categories – Dandie Dinmont Terriers and Skye Terrier (Noel Skye Terrier that is known today, but a generic name for a large group of the Terrier with different all features, who came from the isle of skye).